 Windows Credential Guard helps protect the LSASS process by putting it into a secure sandbox using virtualization.
 This is available on Windows 10 Enterprise and from Server 2016.

-- Use Microsoft Local Administrator Password Solutions (LAPS) to ensure the local administrator account of all the devices use a different complex password.
-This will help mitigate the lateral movement by attackers within your network.
+- Implement Microsoft Local Administrator Password Solutions (LAPS) to ensure unique complex passwords for local administrator accounts on all devices.
+This mitigates lateral movement by potential attackers in your network.